joelmoxley/founder-playbook/II. Finance/02 - Cap Table + VC Legal Docs/03 - Content - SAFEs and Convertible Notes/md/01 - Simple Agreements for Future Equity - YCombinator.webloc.md

-Here's an example of a description that appears under a link.

-15 MIN READ || This web article describes the unique benefits of a SAFE (simple agreement for future equity), a funding mechanism sharing similarities to a convertible note that was created and pioneered by YCombinator.
+This web article describes the unique benefits of a SAFE (simple agreement for future equity), a funding mechanism sharing similarities to a convertible note that was created and pioneered by YCombinator.
 A SAFE is supposed to be easier to execute, due to a simple legal structure, does not saddle the startup with debt with a time limit, unlike a convertible note, and converts into preferred stock at the first priced round.
 The article provides links to 4 different types of SAFEs that can also be found as resources in the Founder's Playbook.

 Credit: [YCombinator](https://www.ycombinator.com/)